u0932478239/SimpAuth/README.md

 # About

-SimpAuth is a free and opensource authentication solution for .NET (and maybe more later).
+SimpAuth is a free and opensource authentication solution for .NET.

 # Credits

-Original Source Code - https://bit.ly/2TEvYUL - Unkown (I don't actually know who leaked them first)
+Original Source Code - [REDACTED]
-cAuth - Fingu (The Best) - [Profile](https://github.com/Finguimbrine)
-Auth.GG - Outbuilt (Okay) - [Profile](https://github.com/Outbuilt)

 # Notes